visnkmr/perlink/README.md

 Windows: Drive:/Users/username/AppData/Roaming/perlink/
 ```

-Modify it will reflect in the window options.
+Modifying the config file will reflect in the window options.
 Allowing you to pratically add to perlink any browser/software that can be launched via command line.
-the contents of the file are in the format
+the contents of the config file are in the format
 ```
 "name of button":"command to execute"
 ```